magomimmo/modern-cljs/doc/tutorial-17.md

 ```

 Here we defined five pairs of selectors/transformations, one for each
 input field of the form.
-Each transformer, but the last, just sets the
+All but the final transformer just set the
 corresponding input field value to the value typed in by the user.
 The
-`:#total` input field, instead, is set to the result value returned by
+`:#total` input field, instead, is set to the value returned by
 the `calculate` function which throws the `NullPointer` exception when
 it receives a not stringified number as one of the argument.